findify/react-ssr/README.md

     </a>
   )
 ```
-In case you would like to send analytics manually from out of Provider tree you can create analytics instance by your self:
+if you want to send analytics outside of Provider, you can create analytics instance manually.
 [Analytics Reference](https://developers.findify.io/page/findify-analytics#setup)